Cross Enrollment students may take one class per term at the CSUSB Palm Desert Campus if they meet all of the following requirements:

 - Have a GPA of 2.00 for work completed;

 - Have paid tuition and fees at home campus;

 - Have met prerequisites required for the PDC class as stated in the CSUSB Bulletin of Courses; and

 - Are a California resident.

-Students will not be listed on the class roster until after the third week of the quarter.
+Students will not be listed on the class roster until after the third week of the term.
 Therefore, students must keep a copy of the Cross Enrollment form as verification of authorized attendance.

 What To Take